fiedl/git-squash-test/test.md

 This is some improvement made on the `feature-a` branch.

 This is some improvement made on the `feature-b` branch.
+And some other improvement on the `feature-b` branch.

 This is some other improvement made on the `feature-a` branch.